kuya32/Pay-Nothing/README.md

   <p align="center">
     Pay Nothing is a trading platform where users can give away unused items or find items other users are giving away for free.
-    Main reason for creating this app was to learn more about Android development.
   </p>
 </p>